Beyond the Family Office

 The Evolution of the “Family Enterprise” Model

-The concept of the family office as an entity to help manage the finances of high net worth families is not a new concept.
-Transplanted to the United States in the 19th century from some of the great European houses of wealth, this financial management approach first took hold here with the rise of the Rockefellers, the Carnegies and other families of significant wealth.
+The concept of the family office as an entity to help manage the finances of high-net-worth families is not a new concept.
+Transplanted to the United States in the 19th century from some of the great European houses of wealth, this financial management approach first took hold here with the rise of the Rockefellers, the Carnegies, and other families of significant wealth.

-The central mission of any family office is to grow, preserve and transfer wealth among generations of a given family.
-Investment, tax, trust and estate, real estate and personal asset management and philanthropic activities for all members of the family are centrally managed by the family office, an entity that operates with its own Chief Executive and executive support staff.
+The central mission of any family office is to grow, preserve, and transfer wealth among generations of a given family.
+Investment, tax, trust and estate, real estate and personal asset management, and philanthropic activities for all members of the family are centrally managed by the family office, an entity that operates with its own Chief Executive and executive support staff.

 While each of these types of MFOs offers advantages, there are also drawbacks inherent in the entire family office concept itself.
 In many ways, this is a field that hasn't changed much since it was first established.
 The emphasis on the “office” in family office has a decidedly bricks-and-mortar sound to it, making it ill-suited to the highly fluid business world of the 21st century.
 In today’s global economy, money can cross borders with unprecedented speed – a fact that offers both opportunities and challenges for traditional family offices.

 In response, the Beringer Group has developed, based upon 25 years of experience working closely with family business owners, a concept called the family enterprise, a more holistic approach to growing, preserving, and transferring wealth within families.
-While not dissimilar to the MFO model, the family enterprise breaks with the past particularly based on its view of family wealth and how it ought to be managed- a view which looks at managing, preserving, investing, growing, taxing and distributing all family assets as part of a family business – the family enterprise.
-Beringer’s family enterprise paradigm also relies on its own independence as an innovative means to serve families.
+While not dissimilar to the MFO model, the family enterprise breaks with the past particularly based on its view of family wealth and how it ought to be managed- a view that looks at managing, preserving, investing, growing, taxing, and distributing all family assets as part of a family business – the family enterprise.
+Beringer’s family enterprise paradigm also relies on its independence as an innovative means to serve families.

 By taking this approach, of running a family’s wealth as a family business, we enable families to take a coordinated view of all their wealth and to take a business approach to how it should be allocated and managed.